To provide you with the best experience, cookies are used on this site. Learn more

 • Other Awards Outer Hebrides Tourism Member 2020Outer Hebrides Tourism Member

-Add Facilities at Calanais Visitor Centre in 2024 to your Itinerary
+Add Facilities at Calanais Visitor Centre from November 2024 to your Itinerary

 2. Aerial photo of the Taigh Chearsabhagh building, looking towards Lochmaddy Pier and Lee.